Clear Creek County offers free, weekly drive-through community testing through COVIDCheck Colorado. See below for details on how to get tested.

 Dirt Lot by Mt.
 Buzz & Georgetown Market - near the Corner of Argentine & 11th

-Due to increased testing and low staffing, COVIDCheck now requires appointments at all sites:
+Due to increased testing and low staffing, COVIDCheck appointments are REQUIRED:

 - Individuals tested must be inside an enclosed vehicle for safety.
 No walk-ups or motorcycles are allowed through the testing site.